CaptainLexington/diem/doc/overview.md

 # Overview

-This game is intended to be built in concert with an experimental game engine.
+Coy is a lightweight, experimental game engine.
+It attempts to combine the [simplicity](https://www.youtube.com/watch?v=kGlVcSMgtV4) of the [Elm Architecture](https://guide.elm-lang.org/architecture/) with the [easiness](https://www.youtube.com/watch?v=oytL881p-nQ) of [DragonRuby](https://dragonruby.itch.io/dragonruby-gtk).
 I will lay out the goals of the game engine, the roadmap, the architecture, and a quick guide to start using it.

 ## Goals
 The purpose of Carp is to combine functional programming techniques, type inference, and compile-time borrow checking to make popular ideas of modern software development to performance-intensive projects like videogames.
 Likewise, the purpose of this engine is to bring a functional, strongly type sensibility to the architecture of a game project.
 The engine that results should